openreplay/documentation/content/configuration/sso.md

     - **adminPrivileges**: format `Basic` filter `Match Regex` value `admin` (the current user will have `admin privileges` if he is part of the **admin** group)
 7. Press Next, Select 'I'm a software vendor.
 I'd like to integrate my app with Okta' then press 'Finish'
 8. In the Sign On tab, scroll down and press 'View Setup Instructions' to see you SAML2 configuration
-9. In your server, go to `openreplay/scripts/helm/app` and edit `chalice.yaml`
+9. In your server, edit your `openreplay/scripts/helmcharts/vars.yaml`
-10. Under the `env` section, set the following attributes:
+10. Under the `chalice` section, uncomment then set the following env variables:
    - **idp_entityId**: Identity Provider Issuer
    - **idp_sso_url**: Identity Provider Single Sign-On URL
    - **idp_x509cert**: X.509 Certificate, must be a one-line string, without line breaks (ou can use the [FORMAT A X509 CERTIFICATE tool](https://www.samltool.com/format_x509cert.php) to format your value)